The Pros and Cons of Dental Cements

 Cons:

-- Greatly affected by altered tooth structure.
+• Greatly affected by the altered tooth structure.

-So, if we look at these pros and cons (and yes, I am sure we could come up with some more in each group), how do we pick?
-If most of the marketing out there is to be believed we need the “strongest” or “easiest” every time, right?
+So, if we look at these pros and cons (and yes, I am sure we could come up with more in each group), how do we pick?
+If most of the marketing out there is to be believed, we need the “strongest” or “easiest” every time, right?
 Putting aside the fact that typically “strongest” and “easiest” do not often go together (despite our wishing they did), I am going to argue that maybe we do not always have to opt for “strongest”— in fact, many times we are better off not to.
 In many cases, maybe we need to think more about our choices.

 That leaves us with the option of when to use resin cements with a separate adhesive.
 For me, this is typically done in the case of a minimal thickness restoration and/or with non-retentive preparations such as veneers.